buildkite/on-demand/agent-scheduler/README.md

 AWS Account.
 You can deploy this stack using the AWS Console on the web or AWS Serverless Application Model CLI on your local device.

-## Deploy using the Serverless Application Repository in the Console
+## Deploy using the CloudFormation Console

 [![Launch AWS Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=agent-scheduler&templateURL=https://buildkite-on-demand-us-east-1.s3.amazonaws.com/agent-scheduler/latest/template.yml)